danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 **Cross-Origin Resource Sharing**

 Apart from text, requesting, getting and loading images (and other multimedia forms like video and fonts) from a web domain will incure security issues, known in the field as Cross-Origin Resource Sharing (CORS).
 For this chapter and the corresponding example, the sample code is hosted on a local machine with a local server to run via the *ATOM* code editor, but the API request and the corresponding data is hosted outside of this.
-The CORS issue related to network requests is designed to prevent "unsafe HTTP requests".[^w3] In the industry environment, it is usually configured at the web server side setting, specifically with the parameter *Access-Control-Allow-Origin* that specifies how network requests can be made and shared.[^http] But for testing purposes, and convenience, we have used a proxy to bypass the issue of CORS as seen in the use of global variable `let imgCORSproxy`, yet it is important to note that this is not a long term solution because the CORS proxy is not always reliable and usually it comes with a file size limitation.[^add-on]
+The CORS issue related to network requests is designed to prevent "unsafe HTTP requests".[^w3] In the industry environment, it is usually configured at the web server side setting and used server side programming/scripting languages such as node.js to handle the network requests.
+But for demonstration purposes, and convenience, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) that are generated via the search provider instead of loading original web images that are hosted at different servers with various settings.
+Although the thumbnail images with much lower resolution it does not have the specific CROS setting that fits the scope of p5.js to load those cross-domains content by using `createImg()` or `loadImage()`.

 **Data Structure**

-By adding the proxy URL in front of the image URL, it allows us to retrieve the image outside of the local server.
 Figure 8.6 demonstrates how one can point at specific data in the whole JSON file.
-Specifically, we have the line `getImg = imgCORSproxy + data.items[0].link;` and the second part of the code `data.items[0].link` gets the specified returned object (the image URL) from the JSON file.
+Specifically, we have the line `data.items[0].image.thumbnailLink;`, which gets the specified returned object (the image URL) from the JSON file.
 The name `data` refers to all the returned objects via the callback function `function gotData(data){}`.
 Then `items[0]` points at the first data object (using the array concept with the first index as 0).
-The dot syntax allows you to navigate to the object `link` under `items[0]`.
+The dot syntax allows you to navigate to the object `image` and `thumbnailLink` under `items[0]`.
 Note that this hierarchy is specific to this API because other web APIs might structure their data and its organization differently.

 To learn more about the JSON file, you can navigate other data objects such as queries > request > 0 that shows, for example, how many results are found on the image search, what search terms have been processed and how many data objects are returned.
 In the sample code, we only start with the top 10 search items, but you can configure the parameter 'startIndex' to get the last 10 images out of 110 million.
 Furthermore, under `items` in the JSON file you will find the specific image data returned in the form of an array, such as the title and the corresponding snippet of the page content.
 Although Google has provided the API to access the data, it should be remembered that the actual data is collected from the public and people have no access to the specific algorithm by which the data is selected, prioritized and presented.